Married... with Children: Animated revival

 On May 13, 2022, Deadline reported that an animated revival of the series was currently in the works with the original cast attached to return.
 It was further revealed that Sony Pictures Television had been working on the animated series for over a year and waited until they had closed deals with the cast before presenting it to networks and streamers.
-It was felt that an animated revival worked best due to the original cast's busy schedule as well as Applegate being diagnosed with multiple sclerosis in 2021, making an animated revival more feasible due to the cast's schedules and Applegate's physical limitations.
+It was felt that an animated revival worked best due to the original cast's busy schedule.
+Applegate confirmed in a 2023 Vanity Fair interview that she, O'Neill, Sagal, and Faustino remained attached to the revival and were just waiting.

+A sample clip of the animated series leaked onto the internet on May 14, 2024, along with a synopsis and presentation web site.

+Memoir

+In April 2024, a memoir, Married... with Children vs. the World, written by Married... with Children writer and producer Richard Gurman, was published by Permuted Press.
+In it, Gurman gives a behind-the-scenes look at the creation of the show and his time working on it.
+The show's cast also contributed to the book.

-U.S. syndication and international airings
+American syndication and international airings

 Distributed by Columbia Pictures Television Distribution, later Sony Pictures Television since 2002, Married... with Children debuted in off-network syndication in the fall of 1991.
-The series later began airing on cable on FX from September 1998 until 2007.
+The series later began airing on cable on FX from September 1999 until September 2008.
 In June 2002, FX became the first television network to air the controversial, previously banned episode "I'll See You in Court", albeit in an edited format.
 The full version of "I'll See You in Court" can only be seen on the DVD release Married... with Children: The Most Outrageous Episodes Volume 1 and the Mill Creek Entertainment complete series collection.
 The version found on the Third Season DVD set under Sony is the edited-for-TV version.
 In 2008, the Spike network reportedly paid US$12 million for broadcast rights to every episode including the unedited version of the infamous episode "I'll See You in Court".

-Syndication rights to the series are currently held by Paramount Media Networks.
-It previously aired on Antenna TV, Ion Television, TBS, WGN America, and Sony's GetTV channel.
-WGN America gained rights to the show when TBS removed it from their early morning slots in September 2018.
 Following its acquisition by Nexstar Media Group and rebrand to NewsNation, the network indicated it would start rolling off its non-news programming as those contracts expire to expand news coverage.
-Meanwhile, eight Paramount channels have carried the show since 2008: Spike (since renamed Paramount Network), TV Land from 2009 to 2011, Comedy Central from 2010 to 2011, Nick at Nite from July 6 to August 17, 2011, VH1 Classic (now MTV Classic), CMT from 2019–present, and Logo TV.
 In November 2018, the entire 11-season run became available to watch through Hulu.
+On September 17, 2018, GetTV began airing the show and continued until around 2020 or 2021.
+In July 2024, Cozi TV acquired the rights to the show along with The King of Queens and began airing on August 5, 2024.

 Married...with Children has also been a ratings success in other countries around the world.